MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 # Synchronize and Fulfill Sales Orders

-The following article describes the necessary settings and steps that you must perform to synchronize and fulfill sales orders.
+This article describes the necessary settings and steps that you must perform to synchronize and fulfill sales orders.

 ## Set import of orders on the Shopify Shop Card